Splitting Line Patterns in Free Groups: Splittings

-Note that an uncrossed collection satisfies the hypotheses of \fullref{proposition:multipleotal}, since by \fullref{proposition:boundedperiodicity} there are only finitely many orbits of cut points or uncrossed cut pairs.
-Thus, for any uncrossed collection there is a corresponding graph of groups decomposition of $F$ rel $\multimot$.
+There are finitely many such orbits by \fullref{lemma:cutpointsareinmultiword} and \fullref{proposition:boundedperiodicity}, so, given an uncrossed collection $\{S_i\}_{i\in I}$, \fullref{proposition:multipleotal} provides a corresponding graph of groups decomposition $\Gamma$.
+For the remainder of this section, fix an uncrossed collection $\{S_i\}_{i\in I}$ and corresponding graph of groups $\Gamma$ with Bass-Serre tree $\mathrm{BS}(\Gamma)$.

-\begin{lemma}[Universality of Uncrossed Splittings] Let $\{S_i\}_{i\in I}$ be an uncrossed collection.
-Let $\Gamma$ be the corresponding graph of groups decomposition of $F$.
-The stabilizer of a cut point or cut pair of $\decompw$ is elliptic in $\Gamma$. \end{lemma} \begin{proof} Let $S$ be a cut point or cut pair.
-By considering the $F$--action on the convex hull of $\qmap^{-1}(S)$ it is clear that the stabilizer of $S$ is either trivial or a maximal cyclic subgroup.
+\begin{lemma}[Universality of Uncrossed Splittings] The stabilizer of a cut point or cut pair of $\decompw$ is elliptic in $\Gamma$. \end{lemma} \begin{proof} Let $S$ be a cut point or cut pair.
+By considering the $\F$--action on the convex hull of $\qmap^{-1}(S)$ it is clear that the stabilizer of $S$ is either trivial or a maximal cyclic subgroup.
 If its stabilizer is trivial we are done, so assume its stabilizer is $\left<g\right>$.